top-on/optimal-congress/README.md

 ## Roadmap

+- output more/all information with associated events (see [feature request](https://github.com/top-on/optimal-congress/issues/3) and [example](https://www.willmcgugan.com/blog/tech/post/real-working-hyperlinks-in-the-terminal-with-rich/) for more compact hyperlinks with `rich`)
+- change rating scheme, to minimize effort and maximize flexibility (see [feature request](https://github.com/top-on/optimal-congress/issues/4)),<br>
+e.g. by first marking favorites, and only requiring relative ratings for conflicting favorites
-- test export of schedule to iOS app via QR code
+- test export of schedule to iOS app via QR code (same format as halfnarp)